iota-community/treasury-web/pages/voting-tutorial.md

 Use this functionality, and Firefly will allow you to either "stop vote" or "merge" the uncasted tokens.
 ![confirm merge](https://user-images.githubusercontent.com/77154511/151156598-420648c3-4608-46fa-90ff-d6497ff26ab1.png)

+Newly added tokens will now also be counted, while the existing counts of the previous already used tokens also continue.

 Again, confirm everything with your password or Ledger device, and you are already set.